The Top 10 Most Timeless Interior Finishes

 And one bonus piece of advice…

-11. IF IT’S PERMANENT & EXPENSIVE TO REPLACE, KEEP IT NEUTRAL
+11. IF IT’S EXPENSIVE TO REPLACE, KEEP IT NEUTRAL

 THE COUNTRY OR FARMHOUSE STYLE HOME.
-When it comes to a home that authentically suits a particular style, colour can speak VOLUMES on cabinets, furniture and so much more.
-It’s for those with the more average suburban home who are worried about resale or longevity where colour needs to be carefully considered.
+When it comes to a home that authentically suits a particular style, color can speak volumes on cabinets, furniture, and much more.
+Color needs to be carefully considered for those with the more average suburban home who are worried about resale or longevity.

 Laundry room, farmhouse sink, green cabinets, White Dove walls, Benjamin Moore.
 Kylie M Interiors Edesign, diy decor and update ideas

-If you don’t have a home that’s a particular style, you can embrace colour in so many WILD AND WONDERFUL ways, but I caution you to commit to it on a permanent surface or one that you aren’t willing to change if needed.
+If you don’t have a particular style of home, you can embrace color in so many WILD AND WONDERFUL ways, but I caution you to commit to it on a permanent surface or one that you aren’t willing to change if needed.

-YOU LOVE A COLOUR AND YOU’VE LOVED IT FOREVER.
-Let’s say you want to buy a sofa, and you tend to keep furniture pieces for the LONG term.
-You love violet and have ALWAYS loved violet and you want a violet sofa.
-Well then, you go out and GET that violet sofa – chances are you’ll love it for many long years.
+YOU LOVE A COLOUR, AND YOU’VE LOVED IT FOREVER.
+Let’s say you want to buy a sofa and tend to keep furniture pieces for the long term.
+For example, you love red and have ALWAYS loved red and want a red sofa.
+Well then, you go out and get that red sofa – chances are you’ll love it for many years.

-However, if you’re kind of a ‘colour of the month‘ gal like myself, you may want to step back from the ledge and keep your colours on decorative items or smaller-scale furniture pieces that can be replaced as needed.
+However, if you’re a ‘color of the month‘ gal like myself, you may want to keep your colors on decorative items or smaller-scale furniture pieces that can be replaced as needed.

 Contemporary white kitchen with gray painted island in Cambria Ellesmere.
 Dark wood floors and Sherwin Williams Dorian Gray.
 Kylie M Interiors E-decor and virtual design